 Dubrovnik Yacht Charters

+Make Dubrovnik a stop on your next Croatia yacht charter through South Dalmatia, and experience all of the history it has to offer.
 When it comes to Croatia’s splendid Dalmatian coast, Dubrovnik is the crown jewel.
 (In fact, you’ll hear it called the “pearl of the Adriatic.”)
 Each year, this preserved medieval city ranks as a top Adriatic destination for yacht charters, and it makes sense.
 Dubrovnik is an Old World charmer.
 With its Baroque-style buildings dating to the 13th and 14th centuries, marble-clad streets and ancient city walls, Dubrovnik is wrapped in antiquity, while offering the luxury and Mediterranean comforts of any European city.

 Dubrovnik’s Old Town – which earned UNESCO World Heritage Site designation – transports you back in time.
 Protected by ancient city walls, Old Town’s narrow streets and marble-paved Stradum, one of the most picturesque piazzas in all of Europe, offer yacht charters a chance to people watch, grab a cocktail, or simply to gawk at Dubrovnik’s beautiful sights.

-Things to Do and See in Dubrovnik
+Dubrovnik Yacht Charters – Things to Do & See

-Dubrovnik offers something for everyone – hidden cocktail bars and enotecas, preserved architecture and museums, hiking and water sports.
+Dubrovnik offers something for everyone – hidden cocktail bars and enotecas, preserved architecture and museums, hiking, and water sports.
 What sights and tastes should be on your yacht charter itinerary?
 Here are a few of Dubrovnik’s must-see attractions:

 As you enter the Old Town through Pile Gate, take the winding, narrow streets to the heart of Dubrovnik: Stradun, otherwise known as “Placa.”
 Bordered by the Franciscan Monastery, Church of St. Blaise and Rector’s Palace, Stradun is a see-it-to-believe-it piazza that’s a center of Croatian history.
 As ancient as it is beautiful, Stradun is the perfect place for a glass of Dalmatian wine, shopping, or tasting the catch of the day.